Shazzz135/Lockin-Login/README.md

 ## Project
 - Simple Sign Up and Login
 - Uses Tailwind CSS
-- If successfuly logged in, you get a Cake image
+- If successfully logged in, you get a Cake image, and a counter

 ## Rules
-- Must use Hooks
 - Components less than 200 lines
 - Organized and Simplfied folders and files
 - 5 Days to Complete (Nov.
 19 - Nov.
 23)